 I grew up on a dairy farm in Surrey and moved to London in the early 1990s.
 For several years the river was my go-to place in the chaos of the city, then one day I found myself at the top of a set of old wooden river stairs, looking down onto the foreshore itself.
 That was 20 years ago, since then it has become my obsession; a weekly amble in central London, lost in the minutiae of my surroundings, or a bracing march further east through the bleak marshes of the Estuary.

-I regularly speak at festivals and private events and if you’re interested in mudlarking without getting muddy you can also join over 200k other armchair mudlarks and follow my regular posts on Instagram, Twitter and Facebook.
+I regularly speak at festivals and private events and if you’re interested in mudlarking without getting muddy you can also join almost 250k other armchair mudlarks and follow my regular posts on Instagram, Twitter and Facebook.